theofidry/AliceDataFixtures/doc/purge_data.md

 and other issues you may encounter with relationships with Doctrine ORM.
 Note that they are neither this library or Doctrine faults: those are issues related to your domain and you alone may solve them.

+Purge mode is ignored when using Doctrine MongoDB or PHPCR ODMs.

 Previous chapter: [Processors](processors.md)<br />
 Go back to [Table of Contents](../README.md#table-of-contents)